n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 12 - Advent of Cyber 2021.md

 ![Mounting Remaining Shares](AoC-2021_Photos/Day_12/07_AoC-Day-12_12-29-21-Mounting-Remaining-Shares.png)

 Navigate to this directory until you locate the `id_rsa` file in question.
-To generate the proper flag for this bod, we need the `md5sum` command.
+To generate the proper flag for this quesiton, we need the `md5sum` command.
 Use this with the name of the file.

-The `cut` command here is used to strip the unnecessary content from the output, with `-d " "` specifying a *space* as the delimiter and `-f1` returning just the first field.
+The [`cut`](../../../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/cut.md) command here is used to strip the unnecessary content from the output, with `-d " "` specifying a *space* as the delimiter and `-f1` returning just the first field.

 ```
 md5sum id_rsa | cut -d " " -f1